k2view-academy/K2View-Academy/articles/19_Broadway/actors/07a_data_generators_actors.md

 - From Fabric 8.2 and onwards, **the catalog masking can send the entire record to the data generator**.
 The record is sent with the **original values**.
 This can be beneficial to enable data generation where the generated value of one field can be determined based on other fields within the same record.
 For example - generating an SSN based on the customer type.

-  Add to the flow an external variable named **record** in order to get the entire record from the catalog masking.
+  Add an external variable, named **record**, to the flow in order to get the entire record from the Catalog masking.

-  Example: the following flow gets the original address record as an input and generates a masked city based on the original state:
+  Example: The following flow gets the original address record as an input and generates a masked city based on the original state:

   ![input record example](../images/example_data_generator_get_input_record.png)